 Injuries within factory environments happen frequently, and all too often, the employer is to blame.
 Factory injuries are especially commonplace on production lines and involve untrained, temporary workers whose job duties change day by day.

 If you have been injured in a factory accident, speak to an experienced, specialist injury solicitor about your options.
 At Graham Coffey & Co, we offer a team of solicitors dedicated to helping people injured in accidents at work, and we have many years of experience in this speciality area.
-Our solicitors handle claims for factory workers hurt in accidents involving:

 - Defective or poorly maintained machinery: When factory machinery malfunctions, often, the underlying cause involves inadequate maintenance checks and inspection procedures.